gocd/docs.go.cd/faq/rm_deploy_to_environment.md

+---
+description: One of the most useful aspects of having your build mapped as a pipeline, is being able to know exactly what is in a particular environment.
+keywords: gocd environment build pipeline, cd pipeline, user accepting test, deployments
+---

 # Releasing into an environment

 One of the most useful aspects of having your build mapped as a pipeline, is being able to know exactly what is in a particular environment.
-For example, you might have a User Acceptance Testing environment into which you want Go to automatically deploy your binary.
-Due to process restriction within your company, you might want to manually install a binary yourself, but have Go still retain the information of what is currently released.
+For example, you might have a User Acceptance Testing environment into which you want GoCD to automatically deploy your binary.
+Due to process restriction within your company, you might want to manually install a binary yourself, but have GoCD still retain the information of what is currently released.

 ## Example usages